Rohit80702/Travel-and-Tour-Website/README.md

 ## Features

 **1. Browse Destinations:** Users can explore various travel destinations with detailed information about each place.

 **2. Responsive Design:** The website is fully responsive, ensuring it works well on both mobile and desktop devices.

-**3. Travel Blogs:** Users can read travel blogs for inspiration and tips.
-**4. Search Functionality:** Users can search for specific destinations or blogs using the search bar.
+**3. Search Functionality:** Users can search for specific destinations or blogs using the search bar.

-**5. Interactive UI:** Engaging and interactive user interface built with modern React components.
+**4. Interactive UI:** Engaging and interactive user interface built with modern React components.

-**6. Image Galleries:** Beautiful image galleries showcasing travel destinations.
+**5. Image Galleries:** Beautiful image galleries showcasing travel destinations.

 ## Available Scripts